openstack-infra/system-config/doc/source/third_party.rst

 account in LaunchPad.
 This account needs to be joined to the `OpenStack Team <https://launchpad.net/~openstack>`_ or one of the related teams so that Gerrit can pick it up.
-You can then contact the OpenStack CI Admins via `email <mailto:openstack-ci-admins@lists.launchpad.net>`_ or the #openstack-infra IRC channel.
+You can then contact the OpenStack Infrastructure Team via
+`email <mailto:openstack-infra@lists.openstack.org>`_
+or the #openstack-infra IRC channel.
 We will set things up on Gerrit to receive your system's votes.

-Feel free to contact the CI team to arrange setting up a dedicated user so your system can post reviews up using a system name rather than your user name.
+Feel free to contact the Infrastructure team to arrange setting up a dedicated user so your system can post reviews up using a system name rather than your user name.

 The Jenkins Gerrit Trigger Plugin Way
 -------------------------------------